a-dekker/worldclock/README.md

 Worldclock is using QT 5.2 's new QTimeZone class.

-The worlclock RPM can be downloaded from [openrepos.net](https://openrepos.net/content/ade/worldclock).
+The worlclock RPM can be downloaded from [openrepos.net](https://openrepos.net/content/ade/worldclock) and can be found in the Jolla store.